projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

-link to the reST file used to create this document can be generated using ``:acrn_file:`doc/developer-guides/doc_guidelines.rst```, which will appear as :acrn_file:`doc/developer-guides/doc_guidelines.rst`, a link to the “blob” file in the GitHub repo as displayed by GitHub.
-There’s also an ``:acrn_raw:`doc/developer-guides/doc_guidelines.rst``` role that will link to the “raw” uninterpreted file, :acrn_raw:`doc/developer-guides/doc_guidelines.rst` file.
+link to the reST file used to create this document can be generated using ``:acrn_file:`doc/developer-guides/doc_guidelines.rst```, which will appear as :acrn_file:`doc/developer-guides/doc_guidelines.rst`, a link to the "blob" file in the GitHub repo as displayed by GitHub.
+There's also an ``:acrn_raw:`doc/developer-guides/doc_guidelines.rst``` role that will link to the "raw" uninterpreted file, :acrn_raw:`doc/developer-guides/doc_guidelines.rst` file.
 (Click these links to see the difference.)